For women and children around the world, a double plague: Coronavirus and domestic violence

 The data is particularly troubling in Latin America.

-In Colombia, inter-family violence against women aged 29 and 59 spiked 94 percent between March and May, a study showed.
+In Colombia, intrafamily violence against women aged 29 and 59 spiked 94 percent between March and May, a study showed.
 Officials in Paraguay received reports of at least 80 abuse cases a day in March, a 35 percent jump from the same month a year earlier.

-In the Venezuelan state of Tachira, local officials responded to 840 cases of abuse from March through May, up from 150 cases during the same period a year earlier.
+In the Venezuelan state of Táchira, local officials responded to 840 cases of abuse from March through May, up from 150 cases during the same period a year earlier.
 In Buenos Aires, calls to an emergency hotline for abuse cases spiked 48 percent from March through June year over year.

 Some young victims, unable to access teachers or counselors while locked down, have sought new ways to find help.

-Sara Barni, head of Red Viva, an anti-abuse organization in Buenos Aires, was going through the group’s Facebook messages when she spotted what she called an “SOS” from a 14-year boy.
+Sara Barni, head of Red Viva, an anti-abuse organization in Buenos Aires, was going through the group’s Facebook messages when she spotted what she called an “SOS” from a 14-year-old boy.

 “We didn’t used to get calls for help like this,” she said.
 “But we’re seeing it happen more during the quarantine.”